MounimNadir/AirBnB_clone/README.md

 ## Credits

-- Back-end console created by Kryuel and MounimNadir, students of ALX SE.
+- Back-end console created by Kryuel and Mounim Nadir, students of ALX SE.